-Turkey is the world's 19th largest economy, with a young population of 82 million.
-Turkey's economy has been one of the fastest growing economies in the world during the last years.
-The Turkish market can also constitute a bridge to the markets of the Middle East, South Caucasus and Central Asia.
+Türkiye is the world's 20th largest economy, with a young population of 84 million.
+Türkiye has grown faster than most emerging markets over the past decade, but growth has since 2018 slowed slightly.
+Turkish economy achieved a modest expansion in the previous year, despite the effects of the Corona-pandemic.
+The Turkish market can constitute a bridge to the markets of the Middle East, South Caucasus and Central Asia.

-The bilateral trade volume between Sweden and Turkey has been realized as 25.8 billion SEK in 2018.
-Turkey was Sweden’s 19th largest trade partner in terms of exports and 23rd largest trade partner in terms of imports in 2018.
+The bilateral trade volume between Sweden and Türkiye has shown an annual increase of 4% and realized as 26 billion SEK in 2020.
+Sweden was Türkiye’s 29th largest trade partner in terms of exports and 25th largest trade partner in terms of imports in 2020.

-The imports from Turkey in 2018 amounted to 11.5 billion SEK, with a decrease of 9% compared to the previous year (1% of total imports to Sweden).
-The main import goods from Turkey are various industrial products namely motor vehicles parts, textiles, machinery, electrical equipment and mining ores.
+The Swedish exports to Türkiye increased by 13% compared to 2019 and amounted to 14.8 billion SEK in 2020, comprising 1% of Sweden's total exports.
+The main Swedish export goods to Türkiye are telecommunications equipment, iron ore, paper and pulp.
+Swedish imports from Türkiye in 2020 amounted to 11.1 billion SEK, constituting 1% of total imports to Sweden.
+The main import goods from Türkiye are various industrial products namely motor vehicles parts, textiles, machinery, electrical equipment and mining ores.

-Since the 1990s, Swedish businesses have been increasingly interested in entering in the Turkish market and Turkey is today home to more than 125 Swedish companies – Ericsson, TeliaSonera, Autoliv, Securitas, H&M, Sandvik, Lindex and IKEA amongst others.
-Additionally, more than 400 Swedish companies have distributors/agents in Turkey.
+Since the 1990s, Swedish businesses have been increasingly interested in the Turkish market and Türkiye is today home and a business hub to more than 125 Swedish companies – Ericsson, TeliaSonera, Autoliv, Securitas, H&M, Sandvik, Lindex and IKEA amongst others.
+Additionally, more than 400 Swedish companies have distributors/agents in Türkiye.